philip-amortila/l1-coverability/README.md

 Things to change in the code:

-- sys.path in Line 10 of collect_baseline.py.
-Mine is sys.path = ['/Users/philipamortila/Documents/GitHub/coverability_experiments/maxent-master'+'/gym-fork'] + sys.path
+- sys.path in Line 10 (at time of writing) of collect_baseline.py.

+- FIG_DIR in Line 23 (at time of etc.) of plotting.py

+- MODEL_DIR in Line 654 (etc.) of collect_baseline.py